 It's Ann Ryley week at Clutching My Pearls!
 A new post every day about Ann Ryley (1760-1823), a forgotten novelist, and her novel Fanny Fitz-York, which was not reviewed when it was first published.
-For more reviews of obscure and forgotten novels, click "Authoresses" at the right.
+For more reviews of obscure and forgotten novels, click "Authoresses" and "Books Unreviewed Til Now" at the right.
 I'm excited to introduce author Ann Ryley to you...

 Fanny Fitz-York came out in late 1817, the same time as Jane Austen's posthumous novels Northanger Abbey and Persuasion (though all are officially designated as having been published in 1818).
 Author Ann Ryley was 58 years old when her novel was published, so I've got some kindred feeling for her.
 I'll share more of her life story later this week.